 And they might have a Decompress/Unwind block that includes:

-That’s why I’ve created a free evening routine template that can be edited to use by everyone.
+That’s why I’ve created a free evening routine template that can be edited for use by everyone.

 Psst: did I mention that it dubs as a homework tracker, and weekend homework schedule?
 Let’s dive in!